Stephanie Fegert

 What do you attribute your success to?

-I attribute my success to starting as a mental health professional in schools, progressing into teaching autism support, and advancing into leadership roles.
+I attribute my success as a leader to my time in the Marines.
+There I learned exactly what kind of leader I wanted to be, and what kind I didn't.
+My journey to educational leadership started as a behavior health technician in schools, progressing into teaching autism support, and advancing into leadership roles.
 Throughout my career, I have emphasized authenticity as a guiding value in everything I do.
+I attribute my success as an influential woman, to my mother, and all the other influential women in our family who cleared the path.

 What’s the best career advice you’ve ever received?